gdbots/app-bundle-php/README.md

 ```

 The "device_view" would now equal "smartphone" and be available as a twig variable, a request attribute or
-and environment variable.
+an environment variable.
 Example use in a controller:

 ```php
 declare(strict_types = 1);